Have you considered what is important when preparing for a job interview?

 Go through LinkedIn or Facebook to research the company hierarchy.
 Who are the executives?

-Check social media, company review sites such as Glassdoor or news stories to find out more about the company culture.
+Check social media, company review sites such as Glassdoor or news stories to learn more about the company culture.
 What do their existing and past employees say about the company?

 Competitors or affiliate companies: